Date of Birth

 Training habits: I do a lot of my on court training by myself working on footwork, serves, and shooting set-ups.
 I aim to be on the court at least 4 times a week, accompanied with about 5 days of off-court training.

 What advice to you have for athletes who want to play at your level?
 Practice, practice, practice!
 Watch videos of how the pros play and try to learn what they are doing in their game that is different than yours.
-I try not to re-invent the wheel, but learn from those who have already done it.

 Who has been important in your development as an athlete?
 I think my earliest influence was my junior coach Mike Volek followed by Jen Saunders, Mike Green and Evan Pritchard.
 I also have to thank my parents for their never ending support!